 Ultimately, their summer of reckless abandon catches up with them.
 Lore breaks down before her friend, admitting that she is afraid of being caught, imprisoned, and separated from Anne.
 The dark, exotic beauty reassures the delicate, sobbing blonde that they will never be parted.

-"When this fleeting life is done,
+"When this fleeting life is done, we will be together forever."

 Mais ne Nous Délivrez Pas du Mal (Don't Deliver Us from Evil) is a taut, sleazy horror drama from French writer/director Joël Séria, based loosely on the notoriously fatal friendship of Pauline Parker and Juliet Hulme.
 The pair made shocking headlines in 1954 when they murdered Parker's mother after making plans to escape to the United States to work together in literature and film.
 Parker and Hulme's bizarre escapades were detailed in the Academy Award-winning Peter Jackson film Heavenly Creatures.